 That is my definition of giving your best.
 It is the same principle in the workplace.
 When you give work your best, you and work get a fair trade; everyone benefits.
 When you give it your all, there probably is not a lot left over for the other dimensions of your life; your health, relationships, family and even fun.

 Too often we pride ourselves on giving our all, and the results are not generally the best.
 As my old boss Peter Ward says, “The good is the enemy of the best.”
-Enjoy the rest of your summer, spend time with family and friends, and make time to do something that you love and that relaxes you.
-Give it a try, you may find you start to win in a lot more places than work!
+Spend time with family and friends, and make time to do something that you love and that relaxes you.
+Give it a try, you may find you start to win in a lot more places than just work!